-After your press WorkBook you will be taken to a screen to select the workbook to run.
+After you press WorkBooks you will be taken to a screen to select the workbook to run.
 The yellow boxed text describes the major functions.
 The exact WorkBooks that are available are determined against your Bi4Cloud user profile may be restricted to only information you are allowed to see.

 Even if you have complete access right in Bi4Cloud only relevant WorkBooks are displayed.
-The Workbooks available are also choosen based upon to the data found in the connected data file.
+The Workbooks available are also chosen based upon the data found in the connected data file.

 - if there is no Inventory then no Inventory WorksBooks will be shown.

-- if there is Analysis Codes found ( Tracking Categories, Classes, Jobs) then Department Analysis WorkBooks are shown.
+- if there are Analysis Codes found ( Tracking Categories, Classes, Jobs) then Department Analysis WorkBooks are shown.

 Launching WorkBook Analyse Sales YOY will display Something Like* the following screen.